Beatriz Argimón

-Beatriz Argimón Cedeira (born 14 August 1961) is a Uruguayan politician and notary from the National Party (PN) serving as the 18th Vice President of Uruguay since March 1, 2020, being the first woman elected to that position.
+Beatriz Argimón Cedeira (born 14 August 1961) is a Uruguayan politician and notary of the National Party who served as the 18th vice president of Uruguay from 2020 to 2025, being the first woman to be elected in that position.

-Graduated from the University of the Republic in 1989 with a degree in notarization, she also studied human rights, family law, and juvenile law.
-She served as a National Representative for Montevideo Department between 2000 and 2010, and has been a member of the National Party Board since 2009.
-Since November 2020, she has been a member of the Executive Committee of the Inter-Parliamentary Union.
+After graduating from the University of the Republic in 1989 with a degree in notarization, she also studied human rights, family law, and juvenile law.
+She served as a National Representative for the Montevideo Department between 2000 and 2010, and has been a member of the National Party Board since 2009.
+She is also a member of the Executive Committee of the Inter-Parliamentary Union since November 2020.
 She is an activist for women's rights, and was one of the founders of the "Network of Political Women" and of the "Bicameral Female Caucus" of the General Assembly.

-Biography
+Early life and education

-Beatriz Argimón Cedeira was born in Montevideo, on August 14, 1961 to Juan Carlos Argimón, a civil servant, and María Esther Cedeira, a housewife.
-The oldest child in a Catholic family, she has a sister, Estela.
-She attended Primary School No. 8 "República de Haití" in Montevideo, and later the high school at the José Pedro Varela National School.
+Beatriz Argimón Cedeira was born in Montevideo on 14 August 1961 to Juan Carlos Argimón, a civil servant for the Herrerism political faction of the National Party, and María Esther Cedeira, a housewife.
+Her paternal grandmother had brothers who fought in battles alongside Aparicio Saravia, and her grandfather was a member of the National Movement of Rocha.
+The oldest child in a Catholic family of Catalan and Galician descent, she has one sister, Estela.
+She attended Primary School No. 8 República de Haití in Montevideo, and later high school at the José Pedro Varela National School.

 When Argimón was in high school, her father, who worked as manager of the fishing terminal of Industrias Loberas y Pesqueras del Estado, was dismissed by the civic-military dictatorship, but was reinstated in the position once the regime ended.
-In 1989 she graduated from the University of the Republic with the title of Notary Public, and practiced for ten years.
-She also studied human rights and the family.
-While she was studying, she began to work as an administrator in the National Administration of State Sanitary Works, a position to which she agreed after winning a public tender.
+In 1989, Argimón graduated from the University of the Republic as a notary public, working in the field for ten years.
+She also studied human rights and family law.
+While she was studying, she began to work as an administrator for the National Administration of State Sanitary Works, a position to which she agreed after winning a public competition.

-From 2008 to 2011 she served as a panelist on the Teledoce weekday program Esta boca es mía.
-In addition, from 2015 to 2017 was the president of the Josefa Oribe Study and Training Center.
-She currently hosts a cable program called Diseñarte, which aimed to promote nationally manufactured products.
+Argimón has also been active as a television personality.
+In 2007, she acted, together with Glenda Rondán and several Uruguayan actresses and public women, in the play Los monologues de la vagina, to benefit the Casa de la Mujer, a women's rights organization, in order to denounce gender violence against women.
+From 2008 to 2011, she served as a panelist on the Teledoce weekday program, Esta boca es mía.
+In addition, from 2015 to 2017, Argimón was the president of the Josefa Oribe Study and Training Center.
+She currently hosts a cable program called Diseñarte, along with María Noel Álvarez and Claudia Calace on Canal 5, which aims to promote nationally manufactured products.

+Argimón is a founding member of the Álvarez Caldeyro Barcia Foundation, which helps the needs of premature children.